An IEP Checklist

 Transitioning from Regional Center to School District Services

-If your Regional Center does not facilitate this meeting, ask your coordinator for contact information so that you may begin the process of preparing for your IEP (Individualized Education Program).
+30 months:Your regional center service coordinator should facilitate an introduction meeting during which you will meet your school district service coordinator.
+If your regional center does not facilitate this meeting, ask your coordinator for contact information so that you may begin the process of preparing for your IEP (Individualized Education Program).